CXDezign/mdc-panel/README.md

 </p>

 # MDC Panel
-The following web-application is a hub for links, multi-functional tools, maps, resources, and generators and was purpose-built for processing and easing the paperwork.
+The following web-application is a hub for multi-functional tools, maps, resources, and generators and was purpose-built for processing and easing official government paperwork.

 #### Features
 * Simple and fast form fill-out process for reports, threads, general paperwork.